okx/okexchain-docs/smart-contracts/kip-standard/KIP20/introduction.md

   }
 ```
 Then users can use [Remix IDE](https://remix.ethereum.org/) and Metamask to compile and deploy the KIP20 contract to OKTC.
-## Contract Interaction with Web3 and NodeJS
+## Contract interaction with Web3 and NodeJS

-Connect to OKTC's public RPC endpoint
+Connect to OKTC’s public RPC endpoint
 ```
 const Web3 = require('web3');